-The NSW Government has developed a plan (Electricity Strategy and Electricity Infrastructure Roadmap) to deliver a number of Renewable Energy Zones (REZ) within the State of NSW.
-These REZs will play a vital role in delivering affordable, reliable energy generation to help replace the state's existing power stations as they come to their scheduled end of operational life.
+Koorakee Energy Park is located within the South West Renewable Energy Zone (REZ).
+The NSW Government has developed the Electricity Strategy and Electricity Infrastructure Roadmap to deliver a number of REZs within the State.
+These REZs will play a vital role in delivering affordable, reliable energy generation to help replace the State's existing power stations as they come to their scheduled end of operational life.